emu0/geomusic/README.md

 http://geomusic.iriscouch.com/geomusic/_design/geomusic/index.html

 #### Useful information
+Developed for testing NoSQL CouchDB server in 2012 for the Advanced Processing Architectures course.
+This application is still available (January 2015) but it is unattended since 2012.

 The following information is imported from Subversion WIKI (In Spanish)

-This application is still available (January 2015) but it is unattended since 2012.

 #PROYECTO GEOMUSIC